roclancy/cluster-mesh-enterprise/README.md

 <br>
 1 - Clone this repo<br>
 2 - Change to directory 1-eks-clusters/eks-build-2-clusters<br>
-3 - Now set the name of your cluster, AWS region and cluster ID (needed for Cluster Mesh) see step 4 below<br>
-4 - Edit file called 0-create-env.sh - change (or leave as is) to your required cluster name, cluster ID and AWS region, SAVE your changes<br>
+3 - Edit file called "0-create-env.sh" - change (or leave as is) to your required cluster name, cluster ID and AWS region, SAVE your changes<br>
-5 - Now run the scrip to install everything, run command "source 0-create-all.sh"<br>
+4 - Now run command "source 0-create-all.sh" this will create everything<br>
-6 - The script will now run, this takes about 40 - 45 mins to install and become active (mainly due to waiting for AWS to build resources)<br>
+5 - The script will now run, this takes about 40 - 45 mins to install and become active (mainly due to waiting for AWS to build resources)<br>
-7 - Port forwarding is now enabled for Hubble Timescape (lite) UI<br>
 <br>
 Once installed you can access the UI with URL http://127.0.0.1:12000/<br>